syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 //Allow the form fill and and comments. signature.DocumentPermissions = PdfCertificationFlags.AllowFormFill | PdfCertificationFlags.AllowComments;

-//Save the PDF document to stream
+//Save the PDF document to stream.
 MemoryStream stream = new MemoryStream();
 await loadedDocument.SaveAsync(stream);
-//Close the document
+//Close the document.
 loadedDocument.Close(true);
 //Save the stream as PDF document file in local machine.
-Refer to PDF/UWP section for respected code samples Save(stream, "output.pdf");
+Refer to PDF/UWP section for respected code samples.
+Save(stream, "output.pdf");

 {% endhighlight %}